Acupuncture Born in Asia, Tested in Europe and Now resides in the USA

 What Is Acupuncture?

-Acupuncture is a complete medical system originated from China more than 3000 years ago.
-It utilizes the traditional Chinese medicine theory to diagnose and treat illness, prevent disease and improve well-being by inserting acupuncture needles at critical points through the human body.
+Traditional Chinese Medicine is a complete medical system originated from China more than 3000 years ago.
+It utilizes the traditional Oriental philosophy to diagnose and treat illness, prevent disease and improve well-being by inserting acupuncture needles at critical points through the human body.
 Due to its proven effectiveness, this method has been becoming more and more popular throughout the world.

 There are two kinds of explanations about how this traditional Chinese treatment works.
 I would like to give a conventional example.
 TCM is about the meridian system which encompasses the human body.
 The meridians contain Qi, or a stream of energy, which flows through these meridians and acupoints to support the tissue, muscles, and organs.
 When the Qi obstructed in certain critical points or acupoints, the function of tissue, muscles, and organs will be impaired.
 Inserting acupuncture needles into acupoints helps the release the Qi flow and corrects Qi imbalances at the organ level to improve your energy and internal processing.